OpenNHP/opennhp/README_EN.md

 ### Light yet Powerful

-Based on the lightweight Zepto.Js, Amaze UI puts a lot of efforts on performance.
+Amaze UI puts a lot of efforts on performance.
 Using CSS 3 for animation makes it more interactive, smooth, efficient and suitable for mobile devices, and allows your web app to load fast.

 ## Download